AyushmanKS/Story-Narrator/README.md

 1) Clone the repository
 2) Go to google AI for Developers https://ai.google.dev/ and get your Api Key
-3) Then navigate to lib/consts.dart file and past your Api key
+3) Navigate to lib/consts.dart file and past your Api key